 - Avoid the risk: If you feel unequipped to handle a major risk or do not have the right risk plan set in place, the safe option is to steer clear of the project or change the scope.
-For example, you may want to avoid building projects in areas prone to earthquakes.
+For example, you may want to avoid building projects in earthquake-prone areas.

 - Mitigate the risk: When you mitigate risk, you create plans to keep the risk as low as possible.
-You can train workers and supply proper safety equipment to lessen the dangers of safety risk, for example.
+You can train workers and supply proper safety equipment to lessen the dangers of safety risks.

-- Accept the risk: There are times where you need to accept the risks to complete a project.
-For example, you may decide to accept the delays caused by weather but you plan to manage the project better to work around the problem.
+- Accept the risk: There are times when you need to accept the risks to complete a project.
+For example, you may accept weather-related delays by budgeting buffer time into the project schedule to accommodate unexpected weather conditions.

 The response strategy you choose will depend on your resilience to the risks and the potential rewards from the project.
 You may determine that a higher reward — such as gaining a loyal repeat customer or the opportunity to break into a new market — may be worth the higher risk.

 Now, you’re ready to craft your risk management plan.
 A risk plan optimizes your risk response strategy by detailing crucial information for team members and providing a set of solutions to either mitigate, transfer or accept the risks.
 In addition to stating priority, an effective plan should detail which resources a team member should use or refer to for each of your defined risks.

 It’s important to remember that your risk solutions can impact different levels of your company.

 The three common categories of solutions and examples of each include:

 - Strategy: Managing risk at the enterprise level, using an indemnity clause in insurance and using risk to improve profit margin.

 - Structure: Creating a formal risk department, ensuring insurance protects the earnings stream and preventing over-participation in high-risk projects.